s-kawara/PL-100JA-Microsoft-Power-Platform-App-Maker/Instructions/Labs/Lab00-Validate-lab-environment.md

     - Change the toggle on **Create a database for this environment?** to **Yes**.

     - Leave all other selections as default and click **Next**.

-    - On the next tab, leave all selections to default and click **Next** again.

     - On the next tab, leave all selections to default and click **Save**.